Carrie Keranen

-Carrie Keranen is an American voice actress, production manager, producer and voice director.
-She is best known for her work with 4Kids Entertainment, Bang Zoom!
-Entertainment, DuArt Film and Video, NYAV Post, Studiopolis and Funimation.
-Her roles include Satsuki Kiryuin in Kill La Kill, Casca in Berserk, and Alya Césaire in Miraculous: Tales of Ladybug & Cat Noir.
+Carrie Keranen is an American voice actress.
+Her roles include Misato Katsuragi in the Netflix dub of Neon Genesis Evangelion, Satsuki Kiryuin in Kill la Kill, Casca in Berserk, and Alya Césaire in Miraculous: Tales of Ladybug & Cat Noir.
 In her live-action work, she has played Piper Tate in Untitled Web Series About a Space Traveler Who Can Also Travel Through Time.